lostpolicymaker/lostpolicymaker.github.io/hacker-summer-camp.md

 More about [BSides Las Vegas](bsideslv).

-### DEF CON XXVII
+### DEF CON 30
-`August 8-11, 2019`
+`August 11-14, 2022`

 The [DEF CON](https://defcon.org) conference began in 1993 as a party to celebrate the closing of a popular online network.
 The party got out of hand before it even started, as dozens of other groups were invited, and the organizers remodeled it based on other hacker conferences that had come before.
 The talks at the first event resemble what you might hear today: Talks from lawyers and law enforcement, gender and social issues in technology, technical explainers, and warnings about issues that would manifest in the future.
 DEF CON remains an open space for intellectual exploration, open to all those who want to participate in good faith.
-Now in its 27th year, DEF CON draws 25,000-30,000 people and is usually held the first full weekend in August, is unlike typical conventions or trade shows.
+Now in its 30th year, DEF CON draws 25,000-30,000 people and is usually held the first full weekend in August, is unlike typical conventions or trade shows.

 * The DEF CON “Villages” are self-contained spaces dedicated to single issues, such as privacy, social engineering, lockpicking, voting machines, and vehicles - that tend toward highly interactive demonstrations and hands-on hacking.
 * The vendor hall is more akin to a techno-bazaar than a trade show floor, with storefronts selling tools or knowledge, civil society groups engaging directly with their stakeholders, and universities recruiting students.